|What We Do|

 Cedar Rapids has come a long way since the 2008 flood in terms of building flood resilience.
 This event explores new approaches to building community resilience and will highlight panel sessions with interactive discussions focused on three topic areas:

-- At-risk populations: This panel focuses on proactive thinking, planning, and resilience building for at-risk populations.
+- Working with At-risk Populations: Building Networks, Building Capacity: This panel focuses on proactive thinking, planning, and resilience building for at-risk populations.
 What innovative approaches are being used to help at-risk populations better prepare for, respond to, and recover from disasters?

 - Watershed Management Approaches: Working Together to Build Resilience: This session highlights innovative watershed management approaches that are taking place in the nation.
 What can we learn from other successful watershed management programs?